Skip to main content

 The property found

 The second property met every requirement.
-A 68 m² 3-bedroom on the 5th floor with lift, in an 1895 Haussmann building on avenue Paul-Doumer.
+A 68 m² three-room flat on the 5th floor with lift, in an 1895 Haussmann building on avenue Paul-Doumer.
 The 25 m² living room with marble fireplace and original mouldings benefited from excellent natural light through two windows overlooking the avenue.
 The 16 m² main bedroom with built-in wardrobe and the 12 m² second bedroom faced the courtyard, in complete quiet.

 The building had a full-time concierge, a panelled entrance hall and a lift modernised in 2019.
 Co-ownership charges were 350 euros per month.
 The minutes of the last general meeting mentioned no major works ahead.